Powers of authorised officers

 Role of an authorised officer

-Authorised officers may visit a food business to investigate a particular incident, such as a foodborne illness, or as part of a specific targeted program.
+Authorised officers may visit a food business to investigate a particular incident, such as a foodborne illness, or as part of a specific program.
 They may investigate complaints about labelling and food production or conduct an audit or inspection without prior warning.
+Officers may also:

-- provide information, education and advice on the requirements of food safety law and food standards
+- provide information, education and advice on food safety legislation and industry standards

-- provide advice on how to develop and improve systems to comply with food production and labelling requirements
+- provide advice on developing and improving systems to aid compliance with requirements

 - monitor compliance with or investigate breaches of legislation, including conducting interviews with management and staff

-- investigate reports of unclean or unhealthy conditions
+- investigate reports of unsafe, unhygienic, and/or unclean conditions, and

-- initiate compliance action, such as improvement notices, prohibition orders, penalty notices or commence a prosecution via the courts if they believe an offence has been committed under the Legislation.
+- initiate enforcement action, such as improvement notices, prohibition orders, penalty notices or commence a prosecution via the courts if they believe an offence has been committed under the Legislation.

-The officer may be accompanied by a NSW Police officer or anyone considered necessary.
-They will talk to a range of people in order to gather information, provide advice or take appropriate action to improve food safety.
+The officer may be accompanied by a NSW Police officer, scientific expert or anyone considered necessary.
+They will talk to a range of people to gather information, provide advice or take appropriate action to ensure food safety requirements are met.

-All officers carry photographic identification and will produce it upon request.
+All officers carry a Certificate of Authority with photographic identification to produce upon request.

-- enter and investigate any premises or food transport vehicle which they believe is being used in connection with the handling of any food intended for sale
+- enter and investigate any premises or food transport vehicle which they suspect is being used in connection with the handling of any food intended for sale

 - verify a person’s identity by requesting someone’s name and residential address, conduct interviews and make inquiries, take photographs, films or audio or visual recordings

 - examine food intended for sale, labelling or advertising material, including opening packaging